 The CPA is inviting submissions from industry experts who are proficient at providing dynamic and interactive programming as part of the overall conference learning experience.

-The 2023 agenda will serve to continue delivering timely information that is impacting the parking industry and the people who work to improve the services provided to their communities.
+The 2024 agenda will serve to continue delivering timely information that is impacting the parking and mobility industries and the people who work to improve the services provided to their communities.

-The Main Stage will be reserved for accomplished speakers who will deliver diverse topics of interest and unique concepts that provoke thought, discussion and guide the direction of the future parking and mobility industries.
+Opportunities will be reserved for engaging presentations that will deliver diverse topics of interest and unique concepts that provoke thought, discussion, and guide the direction of the future parking and mobility industries.

 Topics should focus on present-day and near future developments, as well as long term scenarios that are relevant to a variety of parking and mobility interest groups:

 - HEALTH CARE

 - URBAN PLANNERS

 - Blending Parking & Mobility – Finding the Balance

 - Parking in a Multi-Modal Community

 Pacing Technology Changes: LPR, Mobile Apps